 “You are absolutely essential engines for … economic development locally and regionally,” DeVos said.
 “You help identify and close the skills gap between employers and job seekers so that U.S. businesses and industries can thrive and expand.”

 The secretary also noted the colleges’ ability to provide services — such as child care — that allow nontraditional students to attain a higher education as well as their role in helping to prepare high schools students for college-level work.

-Be inspired: Jenna Bush Hagar, Wes Moore and Robin Sharma are among the speakers set for the Annual AACC Convention April 22-25 in New Orleans.“Community colleges are a uniquely American national asset,” DeVos said.
+“Community colleges are a uniquely American national asset,” DeVos said.
 “You are nimble, you are inclusive, you are entrepreneurial.”

 DeVos complimented community colleges on their partnership with secondary schools, particularly on dual enrollment and early college programs that allow high school students to take college courses and earn credit as they work toward their diplomas.
 She cited Henry Ford College in her home state of Michigan as a prime example of such innovative approaches.

 Although she didn’t mention the administration’s specific plans for higher education, DeVos did note in passing issues important to community colleges, from reauthorization of the Higher Education Act and Perkins Act, to offering year-round Pell grants to students so they can attain their college credential more quickly.